ruc98/ruc98.github.io/coursework.md

 ---
 layout: page
 title: Coursework
-subtitle: Some of the phenomenal courses that I credited at IIT Madras.
+subtitle: Some amazing courses that I credited at IIT Madras.
 ---